-Swine was unclean for the Israelites (Leviticus 11:7).
+Swine was unclean for the Israelites (Lev 11:7).
 That proves that the town was of the Gentiles.
-The Roman soldiers and the Gentile population used to eat the meat of pigs.
+The Roman soldiers and the Gentile population used to eat pig meat.

 The demons were sure that Jesus would heal the demoniacs by casting them out.
 This shows the superiority of Jesus over the evil spirits.
-They did not want to go into the “bottomless pit” (Revelation 9:1-2).
+They did not want to go into the “bottomless pit” (Rev 9:1- 2).
 That will happen only at the second coming of Christ.
-If Jesus wanted them to leave, they made the request to allow them to enter the herd of swine that were feeding at the valley leading to the lake.
+If Jesus wanted them to leave, they requested to be allowed to enter the herd of swine that were feeding at the valley leading to the lake.

 Here a question arises: Why did Jesus allow the demons to enter the pigs?
 Though Jesus saved the two men, has it not caused a significant loss for the owner of the herd of swine and unemployment for their keepers?

-Some interpreters consider that the owner of the swine was a Jew and the animals’ destruction was a punishment for violating the Mosaic law on keeping the unclean animals.
+Some interpreters consider that the owner of the swine was a Jew and the animals’ destruction was a punishment for violating the Mosaic Law by keeping the unclean animals.
 Another view is that if the owner was a gentile, it was a message that whatever is unclean is not acceptable to the Lord.

 The swineherds’ concerns were losing their job and the blame they could face because of the swine’s destruction in the lake.
 So, they ran in haste to report to their master.
-They conveyed the incident to all people in the town.
+They conveyed the incident to all the townsfolk.

-The incident’s conclusion is tragic.
-The People in the entire town came out to meet Jesus, not to welcome him; but to reject him.
-They were not happy with their loss of swine because they were pagans.
-The recovery of the two demon-possessed did not make them happy.
-Their selfishness made them reject Jesus because they thought he could cause them more damage.
+The incident concludes on a negative note.
+The townspeople came out en masse to meet Jesus, not to welcome him; but to reject him.
+They only saw the economic loss of their swine.
+The liberation of the two wretches from demonic possession did not enthuse them.
+Their self-centredness made them reject Jesus because they thought he might cause them more losses.
 They did not want to give up their unclean lifestyle.
-For them, Jesus was a destroyer of their material property than the savior of their souls.
+For them, Jesus was a destroyer of their material property rather than the saviour of their souls.
 Because they rejected Jesus, he could not do any more acts of mercy for the people there.